 Now that peace is taking hold and a visit to Colombia is no longer a daredevil act, a lot of good can come from this renewed attention to coffee.

 Getting to the Colombian coffee triangle

-Realistically, there's only one way to come here and that is to fly from Bogota or Medellin.
+Realistically, there's only one way to come to the Colombia coffee triangle and that is to fly from Bogota or Medellin.
 Several airlines connect big cities with Pereira, Armenia and Manizales, your jumping off points.